The Impact of Spectroscopic Redshift Errors on Cosmological Measurements: Results

 \subsubsection{Catastrophics-correction for slitless survey}

 In this test, we present Full-Modeling fitting results based on the mean power spectrum calculated from all 500 mocks, with the covariance matrix rescaled to volume $V_{25}$.
 By averaging over 500 mocks, we minimize the impact of cosmic variance, so any observed deviations in parameter estimates can be more confidently attributed to redshift errors.
-The left panel of \cref{fig:corner_fc_model} shows the posterior distributions of cosmological parameters using the baseline $\EFT$ fit for three contamination cases: clean (no contaminations), ELG-like catastrophics ($\fc = 1\%$), and slitless-like errors (i.e., $\sigma_v=85.7\kmps$ and $\fc = 5\%$).
-The corresponding mean values with 68\% confidence intervals for $\logA$ are summarized in \cref{tab:1D constrain on logA}.
-Compared the $\logA$ constraint from clean case, we find a small shift of $0.36\sigma$ by ELG-like catastrophics and a significant deviation of $2.20\sigma$ by slitless-like errors.
+The left panel of \cref{fig:corner_fc_model} shows the posterior distributions of parameters using the baseline $\EFT$ fit for three contamination cases: clean, ELG-like catastrophics ($\fc = 1\%$), and slitless-like errors (i.e., $\sigma_v=85.7\kmps$ and $\fc = 5\%$).
+The corresponding mean values of $\logA$ with 68\% confidence intervals are summarized in \cref{tab:1D constrain on logA}.
+Comparing the $\logA$ constraint from clean case, we find a small shift of $0.4\sigma$ by ELG-like catastrophics and a significant one of $2.2\sigma$ by slitless-like errors.
 These results are consistent with our earlier findings in \cref{sec:result all fits}.
+The linear bias parameter $b_1$ is also known to be related to the overall amplitude of galaxy power spectrum.
+In \cref{fig:corner_fc_model}, we find a shift of $2.7\sigma$ in its mean value for the slitless-like errors case using baseline \EFT.
+We note that $b_1$ is highly degenerate with $f_c$ and $\logA$, but the shift in $b_1$ is insufficient to compensate for the bias induced by slitless-like errors on $\logA$.